 So here it is.

 First of all, one important update.
 I started a peer support group for photographers and videographers.
 We all had our jobs disrupted and most are facing overnight cancellations.
 Events, weddings, corporate shots, workshops (like mine) are simply not happening right now.

 This is affecting everybody, so I thought about creating a space where we could talk, find mutual support and possibly brainstorm ideas to get through it and restart stronger when it’s all over.

-It’s an initiative that had great initial feedback and even brands like Leica and Fujifilm showed interest.
+It’s an initiative that had great initial feedback and brands like Leica and Fujifilm have already showed interest and support.